fdelorenzi/whatsapp-forensic-exporter/README.md

 The project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the WhatsApp LLC, or any of its subsidiaries or its affiliates.
 The official WhatsApp LLC website can be found at https://www.whatsapp.com/.

 ## Supported Platforms

-- iOS backups (currently supported)
+- iOS backups
+- Whatsapp Web Takeout via [ZAPiXWEB](https://github.com/kraftdenker/ZAPiXWEB)
 - Android (planned for the future)

 ## Installation